 She looked down at her shirt, “if you like it so much you can have it.”

 “Oh no,” I replied.
 “I don’t think it’ll look good on me, but you.
 It’s just perfect.”

 “Well thanks I guess.”

-I walked the whole way home with xaina making sure to pass Payton on the sidewalk.
+I walked the whole way home with xaina making sure to pass Rayton on the sidewalk.